Friday, March 27, 2026

 DROP CONSTRAINT emp_dept_fk;

--- Drop PRIMARY KEY constraint
+-- Drop PRIMARY KEY with CASCADE

 ALTER TABLE departments